West Square: History

-West Square has the following entry in Volume XXV of the Survey of London, published in 1955 by the then London County Council.
+West Square has the following entry in Volume XXV of the Survey of London, published in 1955 by the then London County Council:

 In the 1800s, the square was used to house some staff at the Bethlehem Royal Hospital (now the Imperial War Museum).
-In addition, there were Steward's Quarters in the north-east corner of the Hospital grounds.
+In addition, there were Steward's Quarters in the northeast corner of the Hospital grounds.
 King Edward's Schools (closed and demolished in the 1930s) occupied the eastern side, together with an area of drying posts.
 The whole eastern side of the old Hospital grounds is now given over to sports facilities.

 J. A. R. Newlands (1837–1898), the Victorian chemist who discovered the Periodic Law for the chemical elements, was born and raised in No. 19.
 A blue plaque, installed by the Royal Society of Chemistry, commemorates Newlands on the front of the house.

-Charlotte Sharman (1832-1929), a Christian Congregational church philanthropist, founded a girls' orphanage, on May 6, 1867, on West Square, in a rented house next-door to her parents' house.
-By 1871, Sharman had expanded her operations to include a nursery branch at 32 West Square, one for 5-8 year olds at 23 West Square, an infirmary at 44 West Square and a large house known as The Mansion at 14 South Street (now Austral Street), which housed 93 residents.
+Charlotte Sharman (1832–1929), a Christian Congregational church philanthropist, founded a girls' orphanage, on 6 May 1867, on West Square, in a rented house next door to her parents' house.
+By 1871, Sharman had expanded her operations to include a nursery branch at 32 West Square, one for 5–8 year olds at 23 West Square, an infirmary at 44 West Square and a large house known as The Mansion at 14 South Street (now Austral Street), which housed 93 residents.
 Through donations from her communities, Sharman was able to purchase the site of 14 South Street (now Austral Street) and between 1875 and 1884, a new orphanage was built, known as the Orphans' Nest.
-Sharman opened a number of orphanages around the country, including Gravesend, Newton Abbott, Tunbridge Wells and Hastings.
+Sharman opened several orphanages around the country, including Gravesend, Newton Abbott, Tunbridge Wells and Hastings.
 The Orphans' Nest in Southwark was used as a girls' orphanage until 1929/30, when the orphanage moved to Newlands Park, Sydenham.
 Charlotte Sharman died on 5 December 1929, aged 97.
 The orphanage building on Austral Street (formerly South Street) was purchased and became All Saints' Hospital and then, in the late 1980s, was purchased by the Imperial War Museums as the All Saints Annexe, to house staff offices, archive stores and a public reading room.
-In 2020, the former All Saints Annexe was being redeveloped as a studio for EPR Architects, with a scheduled completion date for February 2022.
+In 2020, the former All Saints Annexe was being redeveloped as a studio for EPR Architects, with a scheduled completion date of February 2022.